kapok-lang/kapok/doc/guide/data-types.md

 #### List and Literal List

 List is the essential to every Lisp dialect: the language syntax is mainly composed of lists.
-There are two kinds of list in Kapok, the general list and the literal list, the later is usually called list for short.
+There are two kinds of list in Kapok, the general list and the literal list, sometimes the later is also called list for short.

 ```clojure
 ;; a general list